getflywheel/local-components/README.md

 #### Organization

 Components are organized by type.
-These type groups can be seen when running styledist and are defined within `styleguide.config.js`).
+These type groups can be seen when running Storybook.

 ### Styles